Writing at The Wilfred Owen School

 - Develop the habit of reading widely and often, for both pleasure and information

 - Acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 - Appreciate our rich and varied literary heritage

 - Write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - Use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-We put good quality children’s literature at the heart of English teaching, through a highly regarded approach using quality texts.
-This approach promotes a high standard of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
-This, in turn, helps build a rich curriculum where intent and implementation leads to the impact and improved outcomes for children.
+We put good quality children’s literature at the heart of English teaching, through using quality texts.
+This approach promotes a high standard of language and literacy by equipping pupils with a strong command of the spoken and written word, whilst developing their love of literature outcomes for children.

 • The ability to write fluently and with interesting detail on a number of topics throughout the curriculum.